-A. The system modules shall be capable of full digital communications using polling protocol, and shall be individually addressable.
+- A. The system modules shall be capable of full digital communications using polling protocol, and shall be individually addressable.
 The modules shall have a separate means of displaying communication and alarm status.
-As a minimum, each module shall have a flashing LED to indicate communications status, and a red LED to indicate alarm or active control status of the

-- 1. Temperature: 32 degrees F to 100 degrees F - 2.
+As a minimum, each module shall have a flashing LED to indicate communications status, and a red LED to indicate alarm or active control status of the module.
+The modules input and output circuit wiring shall be supervised for opens and grounds faults, and shall be suitable for operation in the following environment: - 1.
+Temperature: 32 degrees F to 100 degrees F - 2.
 Humidity 93% RH, non-condensing - 3.
 Elevation: No limit - 4.
 Do not mount intelligent modules above finished ceilings.
 The intelligent monitor and control modules shall be mounted so that the LED is visible. - a.
-Notifier mini-modules are not allowed. - 5.
-Multi-input modules shall not be acceptable unless each input has a distinguishable color or pulse.
+Notifier mini-modules are not allowed. - Multi-input modules shall not be acceptable unless each input has a distinguishable color or pulse.